nareshmaharaj-consultant/vpc-peering-split-brain-cross-region-db/vpcpeering-split-brain-2.md

 Number of rows: 2
 ```

 Congratulations!
 You have successfully updated the rack configuration for your cross-regional Aerospike cluster.
-The cluster now accurately reflects two meaningful racks—one for each region.
+The cluster now accurately reflects two logical racks—one for each region.
 Don’t forget to verify and update the `rack-id` values in your Aerospike configuration file to match the revised rack setup.
 This ensures that the configuration aligns with your intended architecture.

 <p id="data-section"><h3>Part 3: Insert some records</h3></p>